 Even though researchers discovered the Endocannabinoid System (ECS) nearly 30 years ago, there’s still a lot we don’t know about it.
 Current research has only scratched the surface of the ECS and the impact it has on our bodies.
 However, we do know that the Endocannabinoid System has a special relationship with cannabinoids like CBD.

 So, let’s take a closer look at the ECS and its functions.
 More specifically, let’s answer a few important questions like, what is the Endocannabinoid System?
 What does it do?
 And finally, how does CBD interact with the Endocannabinoid System?

 Endocannabinoid System Overview

 So, what does all this mean for your body?
-As it turns out, the ECS can have a pretty big impact on your body, health, and daily life — from bone development and liver function to sleep and pain relief.
+As it turns out, the ECS can have a pretty big impact on your body, health, and daily life.
 Again, we still don’t know a lot about the ECS and its effect on our bodies, but we do know that it interacts with many of the cannabinoids found in cannabis, including CBD.

 How Does CBD Interact with the Endocannabinoid System?

 In a sense, the jury is still out on the precise interactions between CBD and the ECS.
 We know that THC binds with the CB1 and CB2 receptors in the ECS, while CBD does not.
 More Endocannabinoid System and CBD research is needed to completely uncover their relationship.
 That said, initial research has led to a few promising theories.